 The Joint Strategic Needs Assessment (JSNA) supports the strategic development and service planning by examining health and social variations and inequalities that exist within Sefton.
 The information outlined in the JSNA supports commissioning plans and joint working with our health and social care partners.

-You can find out more about local health and wellbeing from Sefton's JSNA^[1], Sefton's Children & Young Peoples JSNA^[2], Sefton Public Health Annual Report and RightCare Health Inequalities data pack^[3] for south Sefton.
+You can find out more about local health and wellbeing from Sefton's JSNA^[4],Sefton Public Health Annual Report and RightCare Health Inequalities pack^[5] for Southport and Formby.